Explicit reciprocity laws for diagonal classes: higher level cases: The syntomic Abel--Jacobi map

-The following diagram summarizes the étale and the syntomic versions of the Abel-Jacobi maps over $F$.
+The following diagram summarizes the étale and the syntomic versions of the Abel--Jacobi maps over $F$.
 Note again that we use the same symbol for the \emph{syntomic coefficients} and their étale counterparts.
 Here $(f,g,h)$ is again a triple of modular forms satisfying assumption \ref{balselfdual}.

 \begin{rmk} Some remarks are in order. \begin{itemize} \item [(i)] The isomorphism $H^0_{\NN}(Y_{t,F},\Hs_\mathbf{r},r)\cong H^0_\et(Y_{t,F},\Hs_\mathbf{r}(r))$ can be realized as the composition of the following canonical isomorphisms: